barwein/BayesProxyNets/README.md

 Both scripts were executed in a power-cluster with multiple cores.
 Running them in a PC might take a while.
 Adjust parameters accordingly!

+## Data Availability
+The data used in the data analysis is available at the following link: https://www.icpsr.umich.edu/web/ICPSR/studies/37070